Setup & Configuration

 - Backup current configuration

-- Extract new files
+- Extract new resource files

 - Test before going live